First place doesn't mean flawless for Falvey-Levine Twins

 Beyond that, it has been a procession of failed veterans since 2019: Homer Bailey (two games), Rich Hill (still rehabbing when signed), J.A.
 Happ, Matt Shoemaker — and now with Chris Archer and Dylan Bundy, two more long shots to fill those gaps.

-- And strangest of all: The Twins traded their best reliever, the lefthanded Taylor Rogers, to San Diego and tossed in $6.5 million to even out the salaries right before the season opener this April.
-Rogers entered Saturday leading the majors in saves with 15 and had given up one earned run.
+• And strangest of all: The Twins traded their best reliever, the lefthanded Taylor Rogers, to San Diego and tossed in $6.5 million to even out the salaries right before the season opener this April.
+Rogers leads the majors in saves with 16 and has given up one earned run.

 They also have Emilio Pagan, the semi-closer who doesn't make Twins watchers sweat until you see him warming up.